nirvanesque/med-transc/README.md

 ## Stage 3
-### Other PWA Case studies:
+### REX from other PWA Case studies:

 #### 1) Pinterest:
 Pinterest has a PWA and the way they do the accessing a deep link to the APP that will share the link.
-It doesn't work with binary content.
+It does not work with binary content.

 `Eg:`
 ```html